 Identify the institutional actors involved in and the decision-making processes underlying different types of EU external policies

-Assess the effectiveness of EU external action in different geographic and policy areas
+Assess the effectiveness and consistency of EU external action in different geographic and policy areas

 Mode of instruction